scottengle/ps_a2gs/README.md

     * Specify the service as a dependency
     * Use a constructor parameter
     * Service is injected when component is instantiated

+* Http
+  * Setup
+    * Add HttpModule to the imports array of one of the application's Angular Modules
+  * Service
+    * Import what we need
+    * Define dependency for the http client service
+      * Use a constructor parameter
+    * Create a method for each http request
+    * Call the desired http method, such as get
+      * Pass in the URL for the desired endpoint
+    * Map the Http response to a JSON object
+    * Add error handling
+  * Subscribing
+    * Call `subscribe` method of the returned observable
+    * Provide a function to handle an emitted item
+      * Normally assigns a property to the returned JSON object
+    * Provide an error function to handle any returned errors

 # Modules